romiluz13/next_mongo_clerk/memory-bank/productContext.md

 # Product Context

+> Explains the "why" behind this starter, for open-source users and AI onboarding.

 ## Why This Project Exists
 Developers often spend time setting up the same boilerplate for every new Next.js project with MongoDB and authentication.
 This open-source starter eliminates repetitive setup, enabling anyone to start building instantly.